Woowoonga, Queensland: Education

 There are no schools in Woowoonga.
-The nearest government primary schools are in neighbouring Biggenden and Dallarnil.
-The nearest government secondary schools are in Biggenden (to Year 10) and in Childers (to Year 12).
+The nearest government primary schools are Biggenden State School in neighbouring Biggenden to the south-west and Dallarnil State School in neighbouring Dallarnil to the north.
+The nearest government secondary schools are Biggenden State School (to Year 10) in Biggenden (to Year 10) and Isis District State High School (to Year 12) in Childers to the north-east.

 Amenities

 Woowoonga Public Hall is on the western side of Woowoonga Hall Road.

 Events

 Mother's Day and Father's Day are celebrated with a bush breakfast at the Woowonga Public Hall every year.